 If you are on a strict budget and value safety above everything else, here’s a list of the safest cars under Rs.
 7.0 lakh in India that you can buy currently.
 The cars on this list were selected based on their Global NCAP rating.
 However, it is important to note that GNCAP updated their testing protocol in July 2022.
 Earlier, the cars tested under GNCAP’s Safer Cars For India program were rated based on their frontal impact tests only.
 However, cars tested post June 2022 were rated based on both front and side impacts, in addition to active safety features.

-The Tata Punch sits at the top of the list of safest cars under Rs.
-7.0 lakh in India with a score of 16.44 out of 17 for adult safety and 40.89 out of 49 for child safety.
+The Tata Punch is another safe choice if you are looking for a car priced under Rs.
+7 lakh.
+It’s worth noting that Tata’s small SUV was tested under Global NCAP’s older testing protocol.
+It secured a score of 16.44 out of 17 for adult safety and 40.89 out of 49 for child safety.
 Tallied up, the final star rating of the Punch stands at 5 stars for the adult and 4 for child safety.

 Tata currently offer the Punch with a petrol-manual, petrol-automatic and CNG-manual powertrain options.
-The Tata Punch is available in 15 variants.
-However, only 4 petrol-manual variants are priced under Rs.
+However, only 2 petrol-manual variants – Pure and Pure (O) – are priced under Rs.
 7.0 lakh (ex-showroom).

-The Tata Altroz got 16.13 out of 17 points in adult safety for a star rating of 5.
+Like the Punch, the Tata Altroz too was tested under the Global NCAP’s old test protocol.
+It secured 16.13 out of 17 points in adult safety for a star rating of 5.
 Its child safety score stands at 29 out of 49 and a rating of 3 stars.
 Overall, the final star rating of the Altroz stands at 5 stars for the adult and 3 for child safety.
-Tata currently offer Altroz with a petrol-manual, petrol-automatic, turbo petrol-manual, diesel-manual and CNG-manual powertrain options.
-Only 2 petrol-manual variants of the Tata Altroz cost less than Rs.
-7.0 lakh.

 Tata Altroz Petrol Variants Explained - Which One To Buy?